ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-A client responds to this challenge by parsing the authorized key object,
+A client responds to this challenge by base64-decoding and parsing the
-verifying that its "key" field contains the client's account key, and
+authorized key object, verifying that its "key" field contains the client's
-provisioning it as a resource on the HTTP server for the domain in question.
+account key, and provisioning it as a resource on the HTTP server for the domain
+in question.
+That is, the server provisions a JSON object that is equivalent to
+the object encoded in the "authorizedKey" field sent by the server.
+(Note: The
-(Note: The provisioned object need not be a byte-exact copy of the authorized
+provisioned object need not be a byte-exact copy of the authorized keys object
-keys object in the challenge, but it MUST represent the same JSON object.)
+in the challenge.)

 ~~~~~~~~~~
 {